 Look at the amount of money and time wasted.

-It's true or not.
+Whether that's true or not.

 We don't, you know, all the people that we know that lied to Congress have not had pre-dawn raids with 27 armed agents and armored vehicles.

-Uh we'll take a break.
+We'll take a break.

-Question I get asked the most is well, what about all those people that, you know, how did Hillary, how did they fix her investigation?
+Question I get asked the most is, well, what about all those people that, you know, how did Hillary, how did they fix her investigation?

-Um what about those people that signed off on a warrant and they didn't verify it?
+What about those people that signed off on a warrant and they didn't verify it?

 When are they going to get in trouble?

-I don't even know how to answer them at this point, Greg, because it it's frustrating to me.
+I don't even know how to answer them at this point, Greg, because it's frustrating to me.

-Of course it is, but there are two people that are key to holding these folks accountable.
+But there are two people that are key to holding these folks accountable.

-So these are two people that uh I'm optimistic will bring to light the corrupt acts, the misdeeds, the crimes, in my judgment, that were committed by people at the FBI, the Department of Justice, and to some extent those in the Hillary Clinton campaign, as you pointed out, more than half a dozen of them made false statements.
+These are two people that I'm optimistic will bring to light the corrupt acts, the misdeeds, the crimes, in my judgment, that were committed by people at the FBI, the Department of Justice, and to some extent those in the Hillary Clinton campaign, as you pointed out.

 They lied.